 The quest for freedom of belief is as old as humankind, and it's still ongoing.
 Recent events have shown us that while human life might be fragile, the conviction of those who would protect the right to free belief is strong.

-Americans owe a debt of gratitude to Jefferson, Madison, and to all local, state, and national leaders who have worked diligently to uphold the rights protected under the First Amendment.
+Americans owe a debt of gratitude to Jefferson, Madison, and all local, state, and national leaders who have worked diligently to uphold the rights protected under the First Amendment.

 President Biden's A Proclamation on Religious Freedom Day, 2024 includes the following...

 On this day, we recognize that the work of protecting religious freedom is never finished.
 In our quest to build a more perfect Union, may our faiths and beliefs help us heal divisions and bring us together to safeguard this fundamental freedom guaranteed by our Constitution and to ensure that people of all religions or no religion are treated with dignity and respect.

 UPDATED: See also Separating religion and government allows us all to live freely and equally